wavesjs/waves-audio/docs/api.md

 ### Return:

-* **Number** current transport position
+* **Number** current playing position
-This function will be replaced when the transport is added to a master.
+This function will be replaced when the play-control is added to a master.

 ## start()